csci-1301/csci-1301.github.io/docs/uca.md

 - Be able to work on Campus and discuss their schedule with their referent instructor,
 - Develop a stronger bond with the instructors, facilitating possible future reference or research projects.

-So, in short: talk to any CSCI 1301 instructor if you feel like applying!
+So, in short: talk to any CSCI 1301 instructor if you feel like becoming a UCA.